azurecitadel/azurecitadel.github.io/workshops/terraform/lab2.md

 }
 ```

-Browse to the <https://aka.ms/terraform/docs> area, and navigateto the [variables](https://www.terraform.io/docs/configuration/variables.html) section.
+Browse to the <https://aka.ms/terraform/docs> area, and navigate to the [variables](https://www.terraform.io/docs/configuration/variables.html) section.
 You'll see that there are different ways to define the variables.
 There are three types of valid variables, which are string, list or map.

-    **💬 Note.** If you are familiar with ARM template then the Terraform variables are synonymous with the parameters in ARM templates, but can also be used to define variables that can be used globally by all *.tf files in the current working directory (cwd).
+> **💬 Note.** If you are familiar with ARM template then the Terraform variables are roughly synonymous with the parameters in ARM templates, and are used to declare what the user can specify.
+They can also be used to define variables that can be used globally by all *.tf files in the current working directory (cwd).

 The most commonly used variable argument is `default`.
 Terraform will infer the variable type from the default value.
 If you do not have a default then it will default to string so if you want a list or map then you have to specify the `type` argument.

 The `description` argument is optional but recommended, particularly when you are creating reusable modules in the later labs.